Thinking of starting your own business? Congratulations. The entrepreneurial itch is just beginning.

 11. Start From Scratch

 There’s something rewarding about building a business from the ground up.
 Sure, it’d be nice if you could start with a profitable business that’s raking in 6-figure revenue numbers, but where’s the challenge and fulfillment in that?
+Here are the benefits of starting a business from scratch:

 When you start your own business, you start with a blank canvas.
 You get to decide everything from the business name to the brand voice to the core product.
 It’s a rollercoaster of a ride, but you’re the one in the driver’s seat.

 Taxes likely won’t be a reason to start a business, but it’s definitely a notable perk.
-As a small business owner, you may be able to get tax breaks that help your business–and even tax breaks that ultimately help you as an individual.
+As a small business owner, you may be able to get tax benefits that help your business–and even tax breaks that ultimately help you as an individual.

 You’ll have the opportunity to deduct things like magazine subscriptions, phone services, travel mileage, membership in professional organizations, and even part of your rent.
 And if you need anything to run your business, there’s a good chance it qualifies as a deduction.